Lizards/garnet/README.md

 [03:21:06] <Garnet> That idea was implanted by the reptilians to make you addicted to your iPhone
 ```

-Also try private messaging the bot for help: `Garnet: help`
+Also try private messaging the bot for help.
+All commands including private messages must be prefixed with its name: `/msg Garnet Garnet: help`

 The help menu will explain how to add categories, keywords, and quotes through IRC.